Europe - Manchester

 Manchester’s visitation numbers regularly swell, with a huge influx of visitors who come to watch the city’s two Premier League football teams (Manchester United and Manchester City) or to attend major events such as political-party conferences.
 Additionally, the city attracts leisure visitors keen to sample its thriving music, retail and cultural scenes.
 As per the latest available statistics (2022), Manchester attracts 119 million visitors a year, with 11 million of those being overnight stays.

 Within the last decade, the city’s hotel performance has been on the rise and occupancy was stable pre-pandemic at around 80% and rates increased slightly in euro terms at a CAGR of 1.0% for 2009‑19.
-Following the steep decline in RevPAR in 2020 owing to the pandemic, the market started to recover strongly from June 2021 both in terms of occupancy and average rates, benefitting from relatively robust leisure and corporate domestic demand.
+Following the pandemic, the market started to recover strongly from June 2021, both in terms of occupancy and average rate, benefitting from relatively robust leisure and corporate domestic demand.
 In 2022, the Manchester market continued to recover as demand eased back to figures slightly below historical levels.
+In 2023, the Manchester hotel market’s occupancy increased by close to 10% compared to the previous year, and average rate grew by 6%, which resulted in an uplift of 3% in compared to 2019.

-Hotel values in Manchester increased by 3% in euro terms and 2% in pounds sterling in 2022 over 2021, thanks to the city’s strong economic and tourism fundamentals, which are expected to continue to drive the market’s recovery going forward.
+Hotel values in Manchester increased by 1.5% in euro terms and decreased by 1.2% in pounds sterling in 2023 over 2022, thanks to the city’s strong economic and tourism fundamentals, which are expected to continue to drive the market’s recovery going forward.

 Change In Value For Market: (€Euro)